priyankad1520/Devepos-Concepts/1. Linux/commands.md

 ---

 ### **13. `sudo` — Run as Superuser (Administrator)**
-Runs commands with superuser privileges.
+Runs commands with superuser privileges. sudo is used to run administrative commands securely so normal users cannot directly access or modify critical system settings.

 ```sh
 $ sudo apt update